viamrobotics/docs/docs/components/motor.md

 ### Wiring
 Brushed DC motors are relatively simple to wire.
-Taking a 12V brushed DC motor controlled by a Raspberry Pi via [this motor driver](https://www.pololu.com/product/4038)[^mtd] as an example, the wiring diagram would look like this:
+Taking a 12V brushed DC motor controlled by a Raspberry Pi via <a href="https://www.pololu.com/product/4038" target="_blank">this motor driver</a>[^mtd] as an example, the wiring diagram would look like this:

-[^mtd]: <a href="" target="_blank">DRV8256E Single Brushed DC Motor Driver Carrier: https://www.pololu.com/product/4038</a>
+[^mtd]: <a href="https://www.pololu.com/product/4038" target="_blank">DRV8256E Single Brushed DC Motor Driver Carrier: https://www.pololu.com/product/4038</a>

 ![brushed-dc-wiring](../img/motor-brushed-dc-wiring.png)